hashicorp/design-system/website/docs/patterns/button-alignment/partials/overview/overview.md

 ## Key concepts

-- No one layout or reading pattern is perfect, users will generally shift between different patterns depending on the content.
+- No particular layout or reading pattern is perfect, users will generally shift between different patterns depending on the content.
 - Adherence to specific reading pattern **is not** an excuse for lack of hierarchy within a layout.
     - Introducing hierarchical focal points using typography and color in tandem with reading patterns is often the most effective method to communicate the purpose and function of a layout, pattern, or component.
 - There is a fair amount of overlap between each pattern.